ibmresilient/resilient-community-apps/fn_aws_iam/doc/README.md

    ![screenshot: fn-aws-iam-add-user-to-groups_2-action ](./screenshots/fn-aws-iam-add-user-to-groups_2-action.png)

-This invokes the `Example: AWS IAM: Remove User From All Groups` workflow, which calls the `AWS IAM: Add User To Groups` function.
+This invokes the `Example: AWS IAM: Add User To Group` workflow, which calls the `AWS IAM: Add User To Groups` function.
 On successful completion, for the data table `AWS IAM Users` the `Groups` field will get updated for the selected user.

    ![screenshot: fn-aws-iam-add-user-to-groups-datatable](./screenshots/fn-aws-iam-add-user-to-groups-datatable.png)